dragosmg/arrow_capstone_project/README.md

         attaching {arrow}
     -   could we make use of {rlang}’s top and bottom of data mask?
     -   investigate if `rlang::inject()` could be used here
+    -   investigate if a simple injection with `!!` works
 -   **Steps**:
     -   Translate the user-defined function with the help of bindings
     -   A second step might be accessing / registering these functions